 help with ideas:

-You could use weight training and a better diet to put yourself into better physical condition to impress this friend or person.
+You could use weight lifting and a better diet to put yourself into better physical condition to impress this friend or person.
 Making this an outward expression of how you feel about yourself and the person you would like most to impress.

 Just be sure to give yourself enough time to get ready this should help you define clearly how well you’re doing, and how you want to look in three or four months from now - to when you arrive at the date you’ve given yourself.